urbanopt/geojson-modelica-translator/docs/getting_started.rst

 The resulting Modelica package will be created and can be opened in a Modelica editor.
 Open the :code:`package.mo` file in the root directory of the generated package.
 You will also need to load the MBL into your Modelica editor.

 NOTE: The developers of the GMT are currently working on updating the MBL version used.
 If you are also a developer and need to run the unit tests in this repo, you can instruct pytest to ignore the v8 tests with :code:`poetry run pytest -m 'not mbl_v9'`, which assumes you have the MBL version documented above.
-To run the MBL v8 tests, you need to checkout :code:`master` and run :code:`poetry run pytest -m mbl_v9`.
+To run the MBL v9 tests, you need to checkout :code:`master` and run :code:`poetry run pytest -m mbl_v9`, however several MBL v9 components now require MSL 4.0, which doesn't work within JModelica.

 Docker Installation